 Associate Professor, Software Engineering

-Available from Cambridge University Press, January 2008.
+2nd edition available from Cambridge University Press, November 2016.

 Order from Amazon

 You may be interested in slides describing the Software Engineering Minor and the Applied Computer Science Degree in Software Engineering.
 More information can be found on the relevant department page.

 I am an Associate Professor in the

 "Why do things go wrong and what can we do about it?"

 Current research topics include

 and formal methods.